adamschoenemann/adsc-blog/posts/2019-02-12-trampolines.md

    It delays the recursive call by placing it under a function with unit domain (that is, a function that just ignores its result, also called a *thunk* or a *suspension*).
 - `flatMap` lets you continue with the computation after the result of a recursive call.

-I've not written down the type signatures, but perhaps you can spot that a trampoline forms a Monad!
+I've not written down the type signatures, but perhaps you can spot that a trampoline forms a monad!
 It's not important but an interesting aside.

 We can encode these combinators in Kotlin as such: